LinuxForHealth/FHIR/fhir-install/README.md

 # IBM FHIR Server Install

-Running IBM FHIR Server as a Docker container.
+Running the IBM FHIR Server as a Docker container.

 ## Prerequisites